 Published: February 15, 2021

-Dr. Patrik Morávek, Product Engineer Automated Driving & Software Solutions, dSPACE GmbH
+Dr. Patrik Morávek, Product Manager Automated Driving & Software Solutions, dSPACE GmbH

 Data logging in the automotive industry has been transitioning to a new form due to challenges arising from new E/E architectures, including ADAS/AD functions.
 In this and following blog post, we will give you some tips and recommendations on how you can optimize data logging and make it more efficient by using the right tools and methods.
 Reducing redundancy is a hot topic and promises optimization with high gains, and therefore, we will start with it today.